What comes to mind when you think of self-care?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Does the term come across as self-indulgent or selfish?
-Maybe your mind instantly goes to an expensive spa treatments or shopping.
+Maybe your mind instantly goes to expensive spa treatments or shopping.
 Or maybe your current belief is that self-care is only reserved for those with time and money to spare.

 If that’s the case, it’s time to rebrand what this term really means, especially to women.